 I’ve seen this many many times, where the box has not been sealed at the bottom sufficiently strongly.
 In the worst case, when you lift the box, the bottom of the box opens and the contents drop onto the floor – obviously not a good result if you have valuables or china inside.

-The way to get around this problem to is to completely seal along all of the open edges of the bottom of the box to make it airtight, putting 2 lines where the 2 leaves join in the middle, and then for good measure put a line of tape across at right angles as well.
+The way to get around this problem is to completely seal along all of the open edges of the bottom of the box to make it airtight, putting 2 lines where the 2 leaves join in the middle, and then for good measure put a line of tape across at right angles as well.

 3. The right way to pack glass and china

 It is amazing how many people don’t know how to correctly pack fragile glass and china.
+Not surpirsing though, considering that it is not really obvious until you really think about it.

 To help you remember, you need to look for and try and work out where the strength is with glasses and plates.